 Starting Dates- The preschool will typically start on a similar schedule as the rest of the Chandler Elementary School, and will end towards the middle of June.
 Prior to the start of school in September, families will be invited to a Welcome Day to visit their child’s classroom, meet their teacher, and meet new friends.

 Session Information- All of our integrated preschool classrooms run for a two and a half hour day, with both morning and afternoon sessions.
 Each year, the program structure is modified based upon the needs of the children serviced.
-During the 2017-2018 school year, we will have several 4 day per week classrooms, all running Monday to Thursday.
+For the 2019-2020 school year, we will have both 2 day (M&W, T&TH) and 4 day (M-TH) programs.
 Our classrooms are mixed age groupings, with three and four year old students participating.

-Typically-developing peers will pay the following tuition for the 2018-2019 year:
+Typically-developing peers pay the following tuition for the 2019-2020 year:

 $3,108 a year for four half-days a week

-Tuition can be paid in full or in ten monthly payments of $310.80 per month.
+Tuition can be paid in full or in ten monthly payments of $155.40 (2 day) or $310.80 (4 day) per month.
 In the Spring, a deposit of one-month's tuition is collected to hold your child's space in the program for the school year.
 This tuition payment is then applied for September's tuition.
 Therefore, your first tuition will be due in October.

 SPECIAL NEEDS SCREENINGS